0xsirus/tirdad/README.md

 `#rmmod module/tirdad.ko`

- After you disable it, the kernel will continue to use its default algorithm to generate initial sequence numbers.
+ After you disable it, kernel will continue to use its default algorithm to generate initial sequence numbers.